DATA SOVEREIGNTY

 Availability of External Data

-We are encouraged by the recently passed 2019 Open Data Act which proclaims that: “agencies will be called upon to maintain comprehensive data catalogs and designate a nonpolitical chief data officer.
-The White House Office of Management and Budget will also create a Chief Data Officer Council, comprised of chief data officers from across the government to “establish Government wide best practices for the use, protection, dissemination, and generation of data.”
-However, we believe a dialogue needs to occur between tribes, individual Native Americans, and native-run organizations and the government to identify a specific set of performance measures and the data that shall be regularly published by the Bureau of Indian Affairs.
-In addition, we believe the United States Government, out of recognition for the damages caused centuries of data colonialism, should allocate the resources and person-power needed to compile, and where needed, reconstruct the historical data on the topics described above.
+However, we believe a dialogue needs to occur between tribes, individual Native Americans, Native-run organizations, and the government to identify a specific set of performance measures and the data that shall be regularly published by the Bureau of Indian Affairs.
+In addition, we believe the U.S. Government, out of recognition for the damages caused by centuries of data colonialism, should allocate the resources and person-power needed to compile data where needed and reconstruct the historical data on the abovementioned topics.

-However, in the meantime, we need to push our legislators to enforce existing laws and develop new legislation to mandate the aggregation of data for Native Americans lands into meaningful units, both local (as is the case for GSSURGO and CDL) and national (as is the case for tribal land classification and leasing data).
+However, in the meantime, we need to push our legislators to enforce existing laws and develop new legislation to mandate the aggregation of data for Native American lands into meaningful units, both local (as is the case for GSSURGO and CDL) and national (as is the case for tribal land classification and leasing data).
 With additional time, we think that FOIA (Freedom of Information Act) could become the third pillar of this approach.

-Developing Native-based Research
+Developing Native-Based Research

 The second goal is for tribes to continue fostering their own research capacity-building and agenda.
-This highlights three main questions for native communities to answer:
+This highlights three main questions for Native communities to answer:

-• What does our native knowledge look like?
+• What does our Native knowledge look like?

 • How can it be translated and shared with other knowledge systems?

-Native ways of knowing
+Native Ways of Knowing

 • Absence of formats recognized as legitimate forms of knowledge: much traditional knowledge used to be passed on informally and through oral storytelling